In Reception there are three prime areas of learning and four specific areas of learning. The prime areas are:

 We aim to give the children in Reception the best start to their education through child initiated and adult led activities.
 A cross curricular approach is used which enables links in their learning from one area to the next.
 However, a high emphasis is placed upon all children acquiring a good level of development and progress in reading, writing and mathematics.

-To help develop these areas we use child friendly materials such as Read Write Inc, Pie Corbett’s Talk for Writing and yearly mental math targets for the children to work towards.
+To help develop these areas we use child friendly materials including Phonics Shed and The Write Stuff and yearly mental math targets for the children to work towards.
 These mental math targets move with them through the school, too.

 Our links with parents and carers help develop the children's academic abilities and enjoyment of school life.
 Each term parents have access to their learning journey.
 This PDF document is sent to parent emails through a secured site and enables the parents to see what their child has been doing and links their experience to the correct developmental outcome.
 All parents are encouraged to have their ‘own voice’ by responding to their learning journey.
-We also hold various events throughout the year to involve parents with the children's learning this includes, ‘how we teach the children to read and our end of topic assembly.
+We also hold various events throughout the year to involve parents with the children's learning for example, Phonics Workshops.

 We provide a curriculum which takes account of, and responds to, the children’s developmental needs and allows them to make progress related to their differing abilities.
 On entry to reception a child’s age is taken into account and each child is assessed and a baseline is given to see if they are showing a typical level of development for their age.